AyushUnleashed/object-remover/README.md

 # MiniMax-Remover Cog Wrapper

-This repository contains a Cog wrapper for the MiniMax-Remover video object removal model, deployed on Replicate at `ayushunleashed/minimax-remover`.
+This repository contains a Cog wrapper for the MiniMax-Remover video object removal model.

 ## 🚀 Try it on Replicate